Premium, Seasoned Firewood for Sale in Cumming, GA

 - Truck load pricing – U-load/U-haul

-- Available for pick-up at 14273 Cumming Highway, Cumming Mon-Fri 7am to 5pm & Saturday 8am to 5pm
+Available for pick-up at 14273 Cumming Hwy, Cumming

-We deliver firewood to: Alpharetta, Cumming, Canton, Roswell, Crabapple, Milton, Woodstock, Duluth, Johns Creek, Norcross, Ball Ground and Suwanee Georgia.
+A limited amount of wood is stacked outside fence at this location for after hours pick up.
+Payment is cash/check in drop box.
+Call ahead for more info - We deliver firewood to: Alpharetta, Cumming, Canton, Roswell, Crabapple, Milton, Woodstock, Johns Creek, Ball Ground and Suwanee Georgia.

-Why not heat your home this winter with wood?
-Knowing you are consuming less natural gas or fuel oil and using one of nature’s renewable resources Buy your wood from a tree service knowing you are using wood salvaged from removal operations not health trees growing in our forests.
+Knowing you are consuming less natural gas or fuel oil and using one of nature’s renewable resources is a great feeling!
+Buy your wood from a tree service knowing you are using wood salvaged from removal operations, not healthy trees growing in our forests.

 Did You Know?

-Did you know the heat produced by burning firewood is actually energy of the sun, the ultimate source of all energy on planet earth?
+The heat produced by burning firewood is actually energy of the sun, the ultimate source of all energy on planet Earth!
 Through the process of photosynthesis, arguably the single most important thing that happens on our planet, trees are able to store solar energy as chemical energy that we can use for heat when the sun abandons us to the cold dark days of winter.
-Burning wood is the quick reversal of this process, liberating the suns heat when we need it most.
+Burning wood is the quick reversal of this process, liberating the sun's heat when we need it most.
 This is a limitless renewable and sustainable cycle.
 Burning firewood obtained responsibly with not reduce the availability to our children and grandchildren.